Mom Muse | Lori DiJulio-Horey

 A graduate of the University of Washington, Lori was born in Seattle and now resides in Woodinville, Washington.
 She embraces the quintessential active Northwest lifestyle, and her favorite pastimes include jet skiing, waterskiing, competitive running, and riding on the back of her husband’s Harley.
 With a love of all things fashion, Lori lists shopping as her favorite indoor hobby – we can so relate!

 Health and nutrition are of great interest to this mom due to health issues she has witnessed in family members over the years, beginning with her seemingly healthy father dying of a major heart attack when she was only 11.
 In addition, her mother passed away of ovarian cancer at 79 and her siblings have dealt with cancer as well.
-Dreaming of becoming a mom, Lori herself endured several years of infertility treatments, only to finally become pregnant naturally with J.D.
+Dreaming of becoming a mom, Lori herself endured several years of infertility treatments, only to finally become pregnant naturally.
 Doing all she can to optimize her own health from the inside-out, Lori is a big fan of alternative, naturopathic and Eastern medicine, and can be found reading about the latest nutrition discoveries daily.

 Philanthropy is a major part of Lori’s life, from volunteering at her church and her son’s school to Food LifeLine, to name a few.
 She is also a big believer in building communities where “neighbors” help each other out in times of crisis.
 For instance, in addition to managing their high-tech careers, Lori and her husband (he still works at Microsoft) own a waterfront motel and commercial property on the Columbia River in the small town of Pateros in Eastern Washington.
 They fell in love with the town and became a key part of this close-knit community through events and donations.
 This past July, Pateros was devastated by Washington State’s largest wildfire in recorded history.
 The fire destroyed over 300 homes, so the Horeys opened up their motel (which luckily escaped the fire) for several weeks to anyone who’d lost a home or needed a place to stay.
 The couple also set up a catastrophe fund where 100% of the money went directly to those in need — prioritized by families who lost everything, children and the elderly.
 Lori herself publicized and promoted the fund, while her husband made it his mission to hand-deliver the funds to each family.
 This effort is still in progress as needs continue to change while the town recovers.
 To help those rebuilding, the Horeys’ motel recently installed frost-free hydrants at its RV sites during “Make a Difference Day” to provide a place for fire victims who have an RV and would like to stay in town for the winter.